• Skip to primary navigation

 🍴 Serving suggestions

-I often make these blondies for Easter bake sales and parties, along with my creme egg tiffin, mini egg cookie bars, Easter rocky road, and mini egg tiffin.
+I often make these blondies for Easter bake sales and parties, along with my creme egg tiffin, mini egg cookie bars, Easter rocky road, air fryer creme egg croissants, and mini egg tiffin.

-I also serve it up for an easy dessert with mini egg ice cream or honeycomb ice cream.
+It's also an easy dessert with mini egg ice cream or honeycomb ice cream.

 You might also like to try my hot cross bun bread and butter pudding recipe for a really easy Easter Sunday dessert!